sleeptoken/zettelkasten/Remote Thought/PHP Object Injection & Serialization.md

 2024-07-26 12:51

-Source: #natas #web
+Source: #natas #web #py

 Tags: [[PHP]]

+## Natas26

-also known as - PHP object deserialization
+also known as - PHP object [[deserialization]]

-PHP object injection through the serialized and uncivilized PHP functions can be super dangerous especially **if there's complete user control over what data is being serialized**
+PHP object injection through the serialized and unserialized PHP functions can be super dangerous especially **if there's complete user control over what data is being serialized**

 PHP code from the source shows that it is using object oriented programming as it has a class called `logger`